syncfusion-content/xamarin.android-docs/xamarin-android/SfPdfViewer/overview.md

 * Scroll, pan, zoom in and out
 * Page navigation

-N>**•	PDF Viewer for Xamarin.Android will be supported from Android 5.0 (API Level 21) onwards.
+N>**PDF Viewer for Xamarin.Android will be supported from Android 5.0 (API Level 21) onwards.

-N>**PDF Viewer for Xamarin.Forms.iOS will be supported from iOS version 9.0 onwards.